Ben-Kerman/immersive/doc/config.md

 If there are multiple entries with the same key in a section the value will be that of the last one.

-By setting the value to `[[`, the entries value can span across multiple lines.
+By setting the value to `[[`, the entry's value can span across multiple lines.
 In this case leading and trailing spaces are removed from the opening token (`[[`).
 The multiline entry's value continues until the closing token `]]` is encountered on a line.
 For example the following entry will have the